mahabhu/CSE471_assignment/blog.md

 1. $R^i$ is a multi-linear function.

+   That is it is a linear function with respect to each of it's parameter, the mixed strategy $x^i$ of player $i$.
 This can be easily seen since

    $$
        R^i(x^i, \mathbf{x}^{-i}) =